 According to mythology Lord Shiva had cursed the God of Love – Lord Kamadeva and turned him into ashes on Phalguna month of Ashtami Tithi.
 It is said that these are the 8 days when Goddess Rati was praying Lord Shiva with severe penance, and hence no auspicious work can be done.
 Later Lord Shiva had given back life to Kamdeva which is celebrated by playing colors.

 Significance Of Holashtak?
 Not exactly!

 Holashtak is considered to be very inauspicious in many parts of the country.
-Hence, auspicious ceremonies like marriages, housewarming, thread ceremony, child naming and much more are never conducted in these days.
+Hence, auspicious ceremonies like marriages, housewarming, thread ceremonies, child naming, and much more are never conducted these days.
 It is believed that during these 8 days before Holi, the planets take transformation hence putting a very negative impact on the lives of people.
-The most astonishing part of these days is that the negative powers prevail so much within the atmosphere that Sadhna for Tantric Vidhya related activities become extremely successful.
+The most astonishing part of these days is that the negative powers prevail so much within the atmosphere that Sadhna for Tantric Vidhya-related activities become extremely successful.